sebastianmarinc/sebastianmarinc/README.md

 ## 👋 Hi, Seb here!
-I'm a data scientist and quantitative behavioral researcher
+I'm a applied scientist and quantitative researcher
 I'm psychologist turned data scientist, building bridges between the two fields to create more powerful systems and intuitive products for everyone 💻

 ## 👀 What I'm up to